 Your church email address does not have to match your AppleConnect or Spotify account email, but it will be the email address listed in the Apple or Spotify podcast directory.

-Once you've made sure you have a church email in Account settings, follow these steps to get your podcast started.
+Once you've ensured you have a church email in Account settings, follow these steps to start your podcast.

 -